Abhishk-S/Emoji_generator/README.md

 # Emoji_generator
-Generates emojis using LSTM, Transformer
+Generates emojis using GloVe pre-trained word embeddings with models like LSTM, Transformer